dell/OpenManage-Enterprise/README.md

 If you have scripts you made that you think could be helpful but don't have time to work them over to meet the contributor guidelines, feel free to pull request them to the devel branch!

-## Requests

-If there is a script you would like feel free to put a request [on our issues](https://github.com/dell/OpenManage-Enterprise/issues).
-This repository is maintained in our free time, but we're happy to take a look at things the community needs.
-The more descriptive you can be about exactly what you want the better.
-Screenshots of exactly the functionality you are looking for are fantastic!

 ## Problems